 System Performance Measures (SPM) and Longitudinal System Analysis (LSA) provides BTG with a look at its overall system performance.
 The SPM reporting contains summary and year-to-year comparisons of system-wide counts, averages, and medians related to the HUD system performance measures.
 These measures include length of stay (LOS), recidivism, point-in-time counts, CoC Program income improvement, first time homeless, and placement into and retention of permanent housing.

-The Housing Inventory Count (HIC) provides shelter and housing inventory as of the annual point-in-time count date for the neighbor islands.
-PIT Count reports provide estimates for the one-day homeless snapshot as of the annual point-in-time count date within the last ten days of January.
+The Housing Inventory Count (HIC) provides shelter and housing inventory as of the annual point-in-time (PIT) count date.
+PIT reporting provides homeless estimates as of a specific date within the last ten days of January.

 View publications from HUD, the National Human Services Data Consortium, and the University of Hawaii at Manoa.